Huppys/lib-bookme-php/README.md

 to create a builder class like `GuestBuilder` to create a test instance of the class `Guest` and pre-populate this instance with dummy data. ``Guest`` is seen as a testable entity class and must implement the `Buildable` interface.

+## Environment variables

+The variable ``PROJECT_ROOT`` is set to the containers project root.
+This is by default defined by the underlying php image as ``/opt/project``.
+The aforementioned environment variable is necessary to run all unit tests and to run sole tests.

 ## Bullshit bingo section

 * Made for PHP >= 8.1.10